-Insurance for expats in the UK
+Insurance companies for expats and residents in the UK

-Browse providers ↓Insurance companies for expats & new arrivals
+Insurance companies for expats & new arrivals

-Every provider below has been reviewed by our editorial team before listing.
+Every provider listed here has been reviewed by our editorial team before being featured, whether you are insuring a car, your health, your home or a trip abroad.

-7 providers listed
+8 providers listed

 Car insurance built for people without a UK no-claims history — including expats, new arrivals and recent licence converters.
 Marshmallow uses alternative data to price policies fairly, often undercutting traditional insurers for new-to-UK drivers.